realcoloride/khinsiderantiredirect/README.md

-# Khinseider AntiRedirect
+# Khinsider AntiRedirect
-Makes khinseider stop redirecting you when clicking download on a soundtrack.
+Makes khinsider stop redirecting you when clicking download on a soundtrack.
 Also directly downloads the soundtracks instead of redirecting and includes a right click save as directly from the album's page.

 Check out their website, [its awesome](https://downloads.khinsider.com/)!
 **This fan-made extension is NOT associated with khinseider.**